RAF Coastal Command: Early war

 The situation would not improve until 1942.
 Coastal Command did operate with effect alongside RAF Bomber Command in disrupting enemy shipping during the Battle of Britain in 1940.
 Coastal Command attacked shipping and mined waters around invasion ports.
 The German invasion of Britain in 1940, Operation Sea Lion, was eventually cancelled owing to the German defeat in the Battle of Britain.

 During the first three years of the Second World War, Coastal Command and the Admiralty fought a battle with the RAF and Air Ministry over the primacy of trade defence, in relation to the bomber effort against mainland Germany, a strategic tussle which conceivably could have cost the Western Alliance the Battle of the Atlantic.
 The Air Staff and Bomber Command enjoyed the backing of Churchill and the maritime air effort struggled to receive the recognition it needed.
 On the outbreak of war, the order of battle listed just 298 aircraft, of which only 171 were operational.
 On 15 February 1941, Coastal Command was placed under the operational control of the Admiralty.
 Instrumental in improving the strike rate against submarines was scientific advisor and assistant director of research E. J. Williams, who applied scientific analysis to the logistical problems to great effect.
 Williams was present at some meetings of the Cabinet Anti-U-boat Committee at 10 Downing Street, under the chairmanship of the Prime Minister.

 Owing to the starvation of resources, even as late as March 1943, the Atlantic supply lines were being threatened.
 This situation arose as a direct result of the lack of very long-range aircraft.
 Despite the enormous losses of the disastrous 1940–1942 period, known to the Germans as the "First" and "Second Happy Time", the Air Ministry refused to invest in trade defence.
-Further delays in resource procurement might have led to German success, which could have defeated Britain and forced it out of the war or at least caused a postponement of Operation Torch, the Allied landings in French North-West Africa in 1942 and Operation Overlord, the landing in France, in 1944.Terraine 1989, p.
-612. Other research indicates that losses unquestionably affected the build-up for Operation Neptune, the naval phase of the landings in Europe.
+Further delays in resource procurement might have led to German success, which could have defeated Britain and forced it out of the war or at least caused a postponement of Operation Torch, the Allied landings in French North-West Africa in 1942 and Operation Overlord, the landing in France, in 1944.
+Other research indicates that losses unquestionably affected the build-up for Operation Neptune, the naval phase of the landings in Europe.